src-run/vermicious-console-io-library/README.md

 [Welcome](https://src.run/go/readme_welcome)!
 The `src-run/vermicious-console-io-library` package provides the following

-> basic set of Symfony console Input/Output/Style implementations
+> Enhanced console input/output style implementation with a complete object-oriented API.

 ### Grouping

 We use a Willy Wonka-inspired naming schema for our package group names.
-This package is part of the [vermicious group](https://src.run/vermicious-console-io-library/group), which is a collection of packages with a focus on "core reflection base classes" and related functionality.
+This package is part of the [augustus group](https://src.run/vermicious-console-io-library/group), which is a collection of packages with a focus on "core reflection base classes" and related functionality.

 You are welcome to research some [useless details](https://src.run/vermicious-console-io-library/group_explanation)